phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 toc_sticky: true
 ---

 In the [previous tutorial](tutorial_adap), we modeled how bacteria react and adapt to a one-time addition of attractants.
-In real life, bacteria don't suddenly drop into an environment with more attractants; instead, they searches the space to find the gradient.
-In this tutorial, we will adapt the model to simulate the more complicated and realistic behavior of bacteria responding to an exponentially increasing concentration gradient.
+In real life, bacteria don't suddenly drop into an environment with more attractants; instead, they explore a variable environment.
+In this tutorial, we will adapt our model to simulate a bacterium as it travels up an exponentially increasing concentration gradient.

-We will also explore defining and using **functions** to help specifying reaction rules in which reaction rate constant is dependent on the state of the system.
+We will also explore defining and using **functions**, a feature of BioNetGen that will allow us to specify reaction rules in which the reaction rates are dependent on the current state of the system.

-## Files and dependencies
+To get started, create a copy of your file from the adaptation tutorial and save it as `addition.bngl`.
+If you would rather not follow along below, you can download a completed BioNetGen file here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/addition.bngl" download="addition.bngl">addition.bngl</a>

-The simulation can be downloaded here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/addition.bngl" download="addition.bngl">addition.bngl</a>
+We also will build a Jupyter notebook in this tutorial.
+You should create a file called `plotter_up.ipynb` that contains

 The Jupyter notebook for visualizing results can be downloaded here:
 <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/plotter_up.ipynb" download="plotter_up.ipynb">plotter_up.ipynb</a>